ycl-the-lyc/ubc-study-notes/cpen-211/cpen-211.typ

     [sign], [biased exponent], [fraction/mantissa],
   ),
 )
-- Since the most significant bit of the mantissa is always 1, it is omitted.
+- The mantissa is actally $1."M"$.
 - The bias for exponent is $127$, meaning the stored exponent is $"actual E" + 127$.

 The bias is introduced because the standard wishes to represent exponent as a non-negative number.